dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 yum -y install python-urllib3
 ```

-If you get error about `urllib3` , reinstall with
+If you get error about `urllib3` , reinstall it with

 ``` shell
 pip install -I 'requests==2.6.0' urllib3